reactive-streams/reactive-streams-io/NETWORK_PROTOCOL.md

 Status: this is a rough draft, intended to get some ideas out there.

+Missing: how to run on top of HTTP/2.
+Possibly the structure or semantics of publisher name strings.
+Might be removed: extension support.
+Need to choose serialization method (protobuf, msgpack, other?)

 ## Transport assumptions

-A supporting transport must be:
+A supporting transport must be similar to a streaming socket:

 1. Bidirectional and full-duplex
 2. An octet stream, i.e. all octet values may be sent unencoded
-3. Ordered delivery: an implementation may map protocol messages to some features of the underlying transport (e.g. 0mq messages), but the messages must arrive in the same order as they were sent
+3. Ordered delivery: an implementation may map protocol messages to some features of the underlying transport (e.g. [Ømq](http://zeromq.org/) messages), but the messages must arrive in the same order as they were sent

-Definitely supported transports include TCP, TLS (over TCP), WebSockets, and local pipes.
-HTTP/2 should be supported, but may require a dedicated specification for implementing this protocol.
+Definitely supported transports include TCP, TLS (over TCP), WebSockets, and most socket-like objects (e.g. pipes).
+HTTP/2 will be supported, but may require a dedicated specification for implementing this protocol.

 ## Message framing

+An existing serialization format should be used.
+Current candidates are [Protocol Buffers](https://github.com/google/protobuf/) (which is slightly less space efficient), [MessagePack](http://msgpack.org/) (whose Scala implementation may not be as good as the others), and possibly [Thrift](https://thrift.apache.org/) (with which I'm less familiar).

+The serialization format should be fast and space-efficient.
+It does not need to be self-describing, since the message types and their structures are fully specified in the protocol.
+It needs to have the types boolean, string / byte array (length-prefixed), and varint (an integer encoded using 1 or more bytes depending on its value).

-Message framing will use protobuf.
-The full complexity of protobuf may not be needed today, but future protocol extensions might benefit.
-Also, an implementation might use a protobuf description of the published messages to decode both the framing and the messages using the same parser.
+The full complexity of these formats may not be needed today, but future protocol extensions might benefit.
+Also, an implementation might encode the published elements using the same format and decode both the framing and the messages using the same parser.

-A message frame begins with a message type, which is a varint, followed by its contents.
-Some messages are size-delimited, others are fixed-size.
+Each message (frame) begins with a message type, which is a varint, followed by its contents.
+Messages are self-delimiting, because their structure is known from their type, and all fields are either of fixed size, self-delimited varints, or length-prefixed strings or byte arrays.

 ## Protocol negotiation

-An `Id` is a varint.

 The protocol is versioned and supports future extensions.
 The client (i.e. the side that opened the connection) and the server do a loose handshake:

-    --> clientHello(version: varint, extensions: List[Id])
+    --> clientHello(version: varint, extensions: Array[Id])
-    <-- serverHello(version: varint, extensions: List[Id])
+    <-- serverHello(version: varint, extensions: Array[Id])

 This is a 'loose' handshake because the server doesn't have to wait for the `clientHello` before sending its `serverHello`.

 The protocol version is currently version 0.
-If either side receives a hello message with a version it doesn't support, it MUST send a `goodbye` message and close the connection.
-The transport mapping (e.g. HTTP Content-Type, or TCP port number) SHOULD change in future versions when the protocol changes incompatibly and the version number increases.
+If either side receives a hello message with a version it doesn't support, it MUST send a `goodbye` message (defined below) and close the connection.
+When future versions of the protocol introduce incompatible changes and increment the version number, transports SHOULD indicate the incompatibility when suitable, e.g. by changing the HTTP Content-Type or TCP port number).

 Extension to the protocol specify optional or future behaviors.
  1. If an extension defines a new message type not described in this specification, that message MUST NOT be sent before receiving a hello from the other side confirming that it supports that extension.